Bransen01/website/README.md

-This is gonna be my first website it will use HTML and CSS.
+This is gonna be my first full website and it will use HTML and CSS.
+I will make a bunch of seperate boxes with different info in each one